 There are gaggles of policemen standing around at the station, looking serious and important in neon jackets.
 Actually, ‘gaggles’ does not sound suitably respectful and I could probably be arrested for it, although I am not sure what the collective noun for policemen should be.
 Huddle?
 Horde?
 Swarm?
 Pack?
 Herd?

 (There you go, a Christmas quiz game idea for free.
 Come up with new collective nouns.
 Hours of fun for all the family.
 Thank me later.)

-One of the reasons for our Stamford trip, and for the fill-in-your-words of policemen at the station is that it is apparently all going to ‘kick off’ in our own city centre today.
-Mr Young and I were going to pop over to Caffe Nero for a skinny cappuccino and a black Americano (don’t you just love saying this?
-Isn’t this just so much more sophisticated than ‘two cups of coffee, please”?), but it looks as if we might have to fight our way through crowds of shouting, angry protesters to get there – and that’s just the usual Christmas shoppers.
+One of the reasons for our Stamford trip, and for the fill-in-your-own-words of policemen at the station is that it is apparently all going to ‘kick off’ in our own city centre today.
+Mr Young and I were going to pop over to Caffe Nero for a skinny cappuccino and a black Americano, but it looks as if we might have to fight our way through crowds of shouting, angry protesters to get there – and that’s just the usual Christmas shoppers.

 An EDL march is due to take place; I’ve been sent emails and been given several leaflets, all warning me to stay away from the city centre, which is the reason for all the extra policemen hanging around.
 Clearly our local law enforcement is not going to take any chances; whether the potential troublemakers arrive by foot, bus, train, taxi or bicycle, our boys/girls in blue (well, neon ) will be ready and waiting, armed with their serious expressions.

 We arrive in Stamford and decide to have lunch straight away.
 It is 1.15 and I am hungry, so we go to Jim’s Yard.
 I have already given Mr Young strict instructions not to let me have anything other than a salad, in accordance with my pre-Christmas diet.